 The Greater London Authority (GLA) serve the London Assembly and the Mayor of London.
 Housing in London is funded and regulated by the GLA.

-A brand used to describe a range of schemes designed to help people buy houses through devices such as shared equity, shared ownership, and other forms of low cost home ownership.
+A brand used to describe a range of schemes designed to help people buy homes through devices such as shared equity, shared ownership, and other forms of low cost home ownership.

 Homes and Communities Agency (HCA)